 Try to avoid high blur levels for objects before the focal plane.
 This can cause undesired effects.

 You can increase performance, but artifacts would appear for blur levels lower then 30px.

 9.3 Stereoscopy Best Practices

-The following is a list of Stereoscopy Good Practice and Stereoscopy Not Good Practice for best results.
+The following is a list of what to do and not to do in order to get the best results.